 Welcome to the internet parent education workshop.
 A place to build parenting skills that help parents to discipline kids from toddlers to teens as well as to encourage children and adolescents to feel positive about themselves and to become the winners they were meant to be.
 Lots of practical solutions for parents as well as tips for improving communication, building positive relationships and other useful parenting skills.
-The goal of parenting is to teach kids to develop self-discipline.
-Many parents feel spanking is necessary for effective discipline.
-When parents learn and apply the three Fs of Effective using the parenting techniques on this page and others, they find that yelling, screaming and spanking disappear and a positive relationship is established.
+Therefore, the goal of parenting is to teach kids to develop self-discipline.
+Many parents feel spanking is necessary for effective discipline, although when parents learn and apply the three Fs of Effective using the parenting techniques on this page and others, they find that yelling, screaming and spanking disappear, and a positive relationship is established.

 Discipline should be:

 > Firm: Consequences should be clearly stated and then adhered to when the inappropriate behavior occurs.

 > Fair: The punishment should fit the crime.
 Also, in the case of recurring behavior, consequences should be stated in advance, so the child knows what to expect.
 Harsh punishment is not necessary.
 Using a simple Time Out can be effective when it is used consistently every time the behavior occurs.
 Also, use of reward for a period of time like part of a day or a whole day when no Time Outs or maybe only one Time Out is received.

 > Friendly: Use a friendly but firm communication style when letting a children know they have behaved inappropriately and let them know they will receive the “agreed upon” consequence.
 Encourage them to try to remember what they should do instead to avoid future consequences.
 Work at “catching them being good” and praise them for appropriate behavior.

 Need our help?
 Konnect Outpatient Treatment Center